A Good Night For a Murder

 Episode Blog

-This is the story of spirit photographer, William Mumler.
+This is the story of Blanche Monnier

-This is the story of the Bermondsey Horror.
+This is the story of Spring-heeled Jack.